 African Tulip (Spathodea campanulata) was imported to Hawaiʻi in 1871 by Dr. William Hillebrand.
 In the early 1900s, 30,000 trees were planted throughout the state for reforestation efforts.
 Aerial seeding occurred in the 1920s.
 The Division of Forestry and Wildlife of the Hawai`i Department of Land and Natural Resources has designated this species as one of Hawai’i’s Most Invasive Horticultural Plants.

-Impacts: Spreads rapidly in mesic to wet areas, invading pastures and mature forests.
+African Tulip spreads rapidly in mesic to wet areas, invading pastures and mature forests.
 The prolific seeds germinate quickly, reaching reproductive age in a few years.
 The dense thickets can crowd native vegetation in forests and waterways.
-The tree grows up to 6 feet a year, is shade tolerant and resprouts after cutting.
+The tree grows up to 6 feet per year, is shade tolerant, and resprouts after cutting.
 The seeds are numerous, wind-dispersed, can contaminate other potted plants and they can float on water.
 There are major infestations tucked away in almost every rainforest valley along the northern and eastern slopes of Kaua’i, O’ahu, Hawai’i, and East Maui.
-Both the yellow and the red-flowered trees are considered one of the major threats for Hibiscus brackenridgei ssp. mokuleianus.